Select your language

 Online Studies

-More startups
+13 October 2026 More startups

-2 years full time | 4 years part time
+2 years full-time | 4 years part-time

-Full time: NOK 44.000,- per semester
+Full-time: NOK 47.000,- per semester

-NOK 62.000,- per semester
+Part-time: NOK 23.500,- per semester

 How is AI used in the Front-End Development programme?